top of page

 • Kapha may benefit from cinnamon tea.

 • Oil Massage: Regular Abhyanga massage in the weeks leading up to your period helps balance the doshas to alleviate chronic symptoms.
 For best results, use oil personalized to your doshic makeup.
-(Saumya Ayurveda can help!)

 • Essential Oils: Lavender, cinnamon, sage, and chamomile essential oils all have properties that soothe inflammation or reduce cramping when rubbed on the abdomen.
+Ayurveda Aromatherapy for Vata, Pitta, and Kapha.

 • Apply Heat: When all else fails, placing a heating pad on the painful area can help relax constricted muscles.